 Three meals are available each day, Wednesday – Saturday; Sunday is breakfast only.
 Meals are eaten in silence with other retreatants.
 Breakfast is self-service, available from 7:30 to 9:30 am, the midday meal (main meal of the day) is served at 12:30 pm, and a light supper is served at 5:30 pm.
 Meals are “home-cooked” with fresh, wholesome ingredients getting much of our food from local farmers and our own garden.
-We primarily serve vegetarian food and some other dietary restrictions can be accommodated.
+We primarily serve vegetarian food and some dietary restrictions can be accommodated.

 Participation in Morning Prayer, each morning at 8:30am except Sunday, is a Hermitage rhythm.
 Morning Prayer usually follows a liturgical format, including a gathering prayer, a hymn, reading the daily lectionary, prayers of intercession and thanksgiving, affirmations and benediction.
 Once a week, we celebrate Holy Communion together.
 Morning Prayer is one of the times we pray for guests, stay connected with the events of the world and unite with one another as a worshiping community.